typefacedesign/document-driven-typedesign/UserJourney.md

 * If the list of sections is visible, Chris clicks another item in the list
 * Chris is taken to the next unanswered question in that section

-### Ignore a Question
+### Ignoring a Question

 * Chris wants to ignore a Question, because it doesn't make sense for the given font
 * Chris clicks "Ignore Question"
 * Chris is taken to the next question
 * This question doesn't effect the completion percentage

-### Ignore a Section
+### Ignoring a Section

 * Chris wants to ignore a Section, because it doesn't make sense for the given font
 * Chris clicks "Ignore Section"
 * Chris is taken to the next unanswered question in the next section
 * This section doesn't effect the completion percentage
-* This section doesn't effect the completion percentage

 ### Continuing a Test

 * Chris wants to take a break from testing his font and return to it at a later date
-* Chris closes the browser window whilst on the Hinting section
+* Chris closes the browser window
 * A few hours later Chris wants to continue his test and opens his browser window again
-* Chris chooses the font he wants to continue testing from his list of loaded fonts
+* Chris chooses the Font Family he wants to continue testing from his list of loaded Font Families
-* Chris is taken to the question within the section he was answering upon closing the browser window
+* Chris is taken to the section and question he was answering upon closing the browser window
+	* The answers Chris gives are automatically saved as he progresses through the test for each Font Family

 ### Completing a Test